 It’s clear that consumers love shopping on Amazon.
 But what is it that drives their purchasing decisions when browsing on the ecommerce platform?

-Survey results show that price is the leading factor of purchases on Amazon, with 82 percent of Amazon buyers listing it as an important shopping consideration (Statista, 2019).
+Survey results show that price is the leading factor of purchases on Amazon, with 82% of Amazon buyers listing it as an important shopping consideration (Statista, 2019).

-This is followed by low shipping costs and positive product reviews, which are considered to be key factors by 70 percent and 57 percent of Amazon buyers respectively.
+This is followed by low shipping costs and positive product reviews, which are considered to be key factors by 70% and 57% of Amazon buyers respectively.

 Many of them also enjoy the flexibility offered in returning products and the quick shopping time that Amazon offers.
 Just under half of all Amazon buyers say these are important factors to think about when online shopping on Amazon.

-Though Amazon’s Prime program is booming, it’s far from being a deal-breaker for shoppers who are deciding between products, with just over one-third (35 percent) of them saying Prime eligibility is a key factor they consider.
+Though Amazon’s Prime program is booming, it’s far from being a deal-breaker for shoppers who are deciding between products, with just over one-third (35%) of them saying Prime eligibility is a key factor they consider.

 7. Amazon Usage by Device

 Even though the tech world is increasingly adapting to being mobile-first, online shoppers using Amazon still prefer desktop over mobile when they’re making a purchase.
-67 percent of Amazon Shoppers prefer to shop using their desktop computer or laptop (CPC Strategy, 2018).
-In comparison, 24 percent of shoppers preferred to shop using mobile devices.
+67% of Amazon Shoppers prefer to shop using their desktop computer or laptop (CPC Strategy, 2018).
+In comparison, 24% of shoppers preferred to shop using mobile devices.
 This statistic shows us the types of devices used by online shoppers in the United States when shopping on Amazon.
 Amazon Echo (voice-enabled device) had the lowest reported usage rate.
 But the real question remains as to why this is the case.
 And what could this Amazon stat tell us about the future of online shopping?